 “You should always speak to me that way, and ditto for me.”

-She placed her empty bowl on the nightstand, stretching her body to reach.
-In the soft moonlight, enhanced by the reflection from the lake, Mac allowed himself to admire her athletic figure, her toned legs, her perfectly shaped breasts, her hair tumbling from her shoulders covering the side of her face.
+She placed her empty bowl on the nightstand, stretching her body to reach it.
+In the soft moonlight, enhanced by the reflection from the lake, Mac allowed himself to admire her athletic figure, her toned legs, her perfectly shaped breasts, her hair tumbling from her shoulders, covering the side of her face.
 He exhaled, simultaneously shaking his head to break the trance she had on him.
 She smiled and looked down at her tablet’s backlit keys.

 “The women you run with, Mac, like Agent Hendon and Anneliese, are well-educated, affluent, and beautiful.
 Carolina is from a wealthy family; Anneliese’s parents are realtors.

-You, yourself, are also born of privilege and the most beautiful man I’ve ever met.
+You are also born of privilege and the most beautiful man I’ve ever met.
 To say it another way, you’re a babe magnet.

 How can I compete with that?
 I may be beautiful, but I’m uneducated (officially).
 I make a programmer’s wage.
 Worse yet, Mac, is that I’m mute.
 What takes me minutes to communicate would take Anneliese only seconds to say.
 Again, I ask, ‘How can I compete in your world?”